 Credit repair companies are often more interested in getting paid than in actually assisting you—sometimes taking your money and disappearing—leaving your credit history no better, or perhaps worse, than before.
 Even assuming that a credit repair company isn't a total rip off, it can't do anything for you that you can't do yourself.
 What they will do, though, is charge you hundreds or thousands of dollars for their unnecessary services.

-Remove correct, but negative, information from your credit file.
-Negative items in your credit file can legally stay there for seven years or more (depending on the type of information), as long as they are correct.
-No one can wave a wand and make them go away.
+Credit repair organizations sometimes make assurances that they can remove correct, though negative, information from your credit report.
+But negative items in your credit history can legally stay there for seven or ten years if they're accurate.
+No one can magically make them go away.

-Even if the credit bureau removes information that a credit bureau had the right to include in your file, it's no doubt only a temporary removal.
-Most correct information reappears after 30-60 days, because the creditor that first reported the information to the credit bureaus will report it again.
+Even if the credit bureau removes information that it had the right to include in your file, it's no doubt only a temporary removal.
+Most correct information reappears after 30 to 60 days because the creditor that first reported the information to the credit bureaus will report it again.

-Advise you to get a major credit card.
-Credit repair clinics can give you a list of banks that offer secured credit cards -- credit cards used against a balance you deposit in a bank account.
-(This is the first step to getting a major credit card if you have bad credit.)
-While this information is helpful in rebuilding credit, it's not worth paying for -- you can find this information yourself for little or nothing.
+Credit repair clinics can give you a list of banks that offer secured credit cards—credit cards used against a balance you deposit in a bank account.
+(This is often the first step to getting a major credit card if you have bad credit.)
+While this information can be helpful, it's not worth paying for—you can find this information yourself for little or nothing.

 Credit repair organizations typically try to take advantage of the law requiring credit reporting agencies to verify information if a consumer disputes it.
 In some cases, the credit repair company might challenge most or every item in a credit file—negative, positive, or neutral—to try to overwhelm the credit reporting agency into removing information without verifying it.
 Or they dispute the same item over and over again.